-On an ongoing basis, we evaluate our estimates and judgments for all assets and liabilities, including those related to stock-based compensation expense and the fair value determined for stock purchase warrants classified as derivative liabilities.
-We base our estimates and judgments on historical experience, current economic and industry conditions and on various other factors that are believed to be reasonable under the circumstances.
-This forms the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+On an ongoing basis, we evaluate our estimates and judgments for all assets and liabilities, stock-based compensation expense and the fair value determined for stock purchase warrants classified as derivative liabilities.
+We base our estimates and judgments on historical experience, current economic and industry conditions and on various other factors that we believe to be reasonable under the circumstances.
+Such factors form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-There have been no changes in our critical accounting policies and estimates from our 2013 Annual Report.
+There have been no changes in our critical accounting policies and estimates from the disclosure provided in our 2013 Annual Report.